Updated September 2014

 Researching to Improve Health

-- KU Medical Center is home to Frontiers: The Heartland Institute for Clinical and Translational Research, which works with 12 other institutional partners and many community partners, to improve the environment for clinical and translational research across the metropolitan area and throughout the region.
+- KU Medical Center is home to Frontiers: The Heartland Institute for Clinical and Translational Research, which works with five academic partners, 10 health system partners and 14 community partners, to improve the environment for clinical and translational research across the metropolitan area and throughout the region.

 - Wyandotte County is working with KU researchers to investigate the effectiveness of contextually-relevant occupational therapy interventions for improving outcomes for children with autism spectrum disorders.
 Principle Investigator Winnie Dunn, PhD, OTR, FAOTA, is also evaluating whether the therapy enhances parent competence.

-- The Argentine Healthy Food Initiative, directed by Kim Kimminau, PhD, is engaging neighborhood-level organizations in the Argentine community to collect household data and citizen input on possible options to improve access to healthy food.
-This community-based research project will result in a business plan to achieve community-driven solutions for the low-income, diverse neighborhood.
+- The Argentine Healthy Food Initiative, directed by Kim Kimminau, PhD, engaged neighborhood-level organizations in the Argentine community to collect household data and citizen input on possible options to improve access to healthy food.
+This community-based research project resulted in a business plan to achieve community-driven solutions for the low-income, diverse neighborhood.
+Through their efforts, this once food desert celebrated a grocery store's grand opening in December 2013.

 - In partnership with the American Stroke Foundation, KU Medical Center researchers are exploring how participation in community-run programs can enhance reintegration into the community for stroke survivors.
 The project's principal investigator is Lisa Mische Lawson, CTRS, PhD.